-The Department of Justice and Attorney-General (DJAG) delivers a wide range of services that underpin a fair, safe and just Queensland.
+Crown Law is a division of the Department of Justice and Attorney-General (DJAG), which delivers a wide range of services that underpin a fair, safe and just Queensland.

 Challenging and engaging work